CURRENTLY IN STOCK:

 Dwarf pears

 are short and slender mini trees, usually with erect branches and plenty of fruit on a small tree.
 They are commonly at least partially or fully self-fertile so that they don’t need a pollinator which might be a problem to find if located on a city balcony.
-Leaves ma suffer from ...
+Leaves ma suffer from rust if ...

 1 - 1,5m